pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 print(plotpca(pc,1,2,dat.more = pc.test))
 ```

-:ledger: What predictions would you make about the unlabeled test
+:ledger: What predictions would you make about the unlabeled genotype
-samples based on their projection onto
+samples based on their projection onto PCs 1 and 2?
+What predictions
+would be most reliable (*i.e.*, most accurate), and what predictions
+might be less reliable or accurate?
+How does this visualization inform
+us about the reliability or accuracy of the predictions?

 :pushpin: Consider using the "zoom" feature of function `plotpca`.